-Each mask is made with a blend of bananas, aloe, papaya, and turmeric, which are presented in a powdered formula.
+Each mask is made with a blend of bananas, aloe, papaya, and turmeric.
+The masks are presented in a powdered formula.
 Mix it with water and put it in your freezer to create the pop.
-Then, take it out and roll it over your skin.
-It leaves behind a face mask that helps to revitalize your skin.
+Then, take it out and roll it over your skin, leaving behind a face mask that helps to revitalize your skin.

-The great thing about this company is that it just launched in March of 2021 and they’ve already done $890,000 in lifetime sales via viral videos on TikTok.
-They have a huge profit margin on the pops, and the business is entirely self-funded.
-It only costs them $7 to acquire customers on digital marketing.
+They have a huge profit margin on the pops, and the business is entirely self-funded thanks to Lynda selling her house.
+It only costs them $7 to acquire customers through digital marketing.

-While the sharks are impressed, they have some concerns.
-Mark Cuban, Kevin O’Leary, and Daniel Lubetzky all drop out immediately.
-They don’t have any expertise in the industry and it’s just not a good fit for them.
+Next, Kevin O’Leary and Daniel Lubetzky are quick to follow suit.
+They lack expertise in the industry, and it’s just not a good fit for them.

 Barbara is concerned that their viral success won’t last.
 Their desire to go to retail doesn’t appeal to her, especially considering the online success they’ve had.
-It’s a great business but she doesn’t think it’s investable, so she’s out too.
+It’s a great business but she doesn’t see it as investable, so she’s out too.